Creatures4features/Creatures4features/README.md

 ### 🩷 - I'm not very good at talking to people but I do like it when people sit with me! *Cuddles and hiding are perfectly fine!* Only some of my ponies have c+h in their names, but this applies to all of them ^^
 ### 🧡 - ***I'm sorry if you say something to me and I don't respond. ***I'm often offtab or in the menu*** so I probably didn't notice you.*** This especially applies to whispers, I'm TERRIBLE at noticing them.
 ### 💛 - If you try to talk to me I'll try my best to talk back!
 Just be aware that I have very bad anxiety.
 Talking to people is really difficult for me ,,,
-### 🤍 - Reading this wasn't an obligation but I appreciate it!
-I hope you're having a good day! ^^
+### 🤍 - Emotionally unstable.
+Be cautious if you interact with me, I often will randomly experience very low moods / they will be triggered by minor things.
+I will remove myself from uncomfortable topics if I think they will upset me.

 ![2](https://github.com/user-attachments/assets/8557eece-1810-4251-8441-62dae32fe375)